learning-on-chip/toolbox/README.md

 # Toolbox

-The repository aggregates a number of tools into a single toolbox.
-The tools
+Toolbox is a collection of tools.
+The tools are:
-are:

 * [Planner](https://github.com/learning-on-chip/planner),
 * [Recorder](https://github.com/learning-on-chip/recorder), and